Irenezs/Notes/Untitled.md

 	- 1-5
 		- In Paper
 	- 6
 		- Reducing the time-base setting.
-Uncertanty is due to the closeness of the divisions
+Uncertainty is due to the closeness of the divisions, increasing the time-base will stretch the waveform horizontally.
+- 5
+	- 1
+		- Electromagnetic Force
+	- 2
+		-